-- untitled letters, warning letters, fines, injunctions, consent decrees, and civil penalties; - · customer notification, or orders for repair, replacement, or refunds; - voluntary or mandatory recall or seizure of our current or future products; - administrative detention by the FDA of medical devices believed to be adulterated or misbranded; - operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance of new products, new intended uses or modifications to Embecta's current products; - rescinding 510(k) clearance or suspending that have already been granted; or - criminal prosecution.
+- untitled letters, warning letters, fines, injunctions, consent decrees, and civil penalties; - · customer notification, or orders for repair, replacement, or refunds; - · voluntary or mandatory recall or seizure of our current or future products; - administrative detention by the FDA of medical devices believed to be adulterated or misbranded; - operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance of new products, new intended uses or modifications to Embecta's current products; - rescinding 510(k) clearance or suspending that have already been granted; or - criminal prosecution.

 In addition, the EU has adopted the EU Medical Device Regulation (the "EU MDR"), which imposes stricter requirements for the marketing and sale of medical devices, including in the area of labeling requirements, clinical evidence requirements, quality systems and post-market surveillance.
-The EU MDR has been fully operational for previously approved self-certified medical devices (class I) since May 2021, and companies have until May 2024 to meet the requirements for medical devices with a valid conformity assessment certificate (class II and III).
-Complying with and maintaining devices under these regulations requires Embecta to incur significant expenditures.
+The EU MDR has been fully operational for previously approved self-certified medical devices (class I) since May 2021, and previously CE marked products must become compliant when their certification expires, with a transition period ending December 2027 for higher classification devices, or December 2028 for lower classification devices (i.e., class II and III).
 Additionally, the availability of EU notified body services certified to assist Embecta with validation of, and compliance with, the new requirements is limited, which may delay the marketing approval for some of Embecta's products under the EU MDR.
 Any such delays, or any failure to meet these requirements could adversely impact our business in the EU and other non-EU regions that tie their product registrations to EU conformity requirements.